B.A., Emory University

 Civil Trial and Procedure

-Roy M. Sobelson, professor of law and associate dean for academic affairs, joined the College of Law faculty in 1985.
+Roy M. Sobelson, professor of law and former associate dean for academic affairs, joined the College of Law faculty in 1985.
 He teaches Professional Responsibility, Civil Procedure and Evidence and has long served as one of the college’s Mock Trial team coaches.